marshallshen/blog/_posts/2017-08-28-testing-with-vuejs.md

 | Assertion | Allow various assertion inside tests| [Chai.js](http://chaijs.com/) |
 | Mocks and stubs | Stub out method calls, capture method calls and arguments, stub out ajax calls | [Sinon](http://sinonjs.org/) |

-As you can see, the testing solution we come up feels piece-meal, which reflects the fragmented nature of Javascript testing framework.
+As you can see, the testing solution feels piece-meal, which reflects the fragmented nature of Javascript testing framework.
 Within Vue.js community people have been working on Vue specific testing framework, but as of the time of this writing, the project is fairly young.

 A sample test inside the app looks like below, the `describe` and `it` blocks are provided by **Karma.js**.
 The `expect` clause is provided by **Chai.js**.
 Note that this piece-meal solution should also apply to other frameworks such as [Angular](https://angularjs.org/) and [React](https://facebook.github.io/react/).